 Certainly, the data center itself will be affected by the coming of IOT.
 Security will naturally be an issue since the location of things like one’s power tools are not something that you’d necessarily want to share.
 Even under the best of circumstances, those things just have a way of disappearing.
 For example, I loaned my neighbor my leaf blower last fall, and I haven’t seen it since.
 Enhancing the privacy of IOT data will also be of paramount importance since some businesses want to know just what they have, and where it is, but they don’t want anyone else knowing about it.
 It’s kind of like our current situation with Iran.
 They could actually tell us where all of their nuclear material production sites are, but what would be the fun in that?

 The IOT is expected to support both consumer and corporate data and that is obviously information about a whole lot of stuff.
 Thus, storage vendors are just tickled pink about what this means for their bottom lines.
 Some feel that there may be challenges in delivering storage capability that can quickly and cost effectively scale.
 In a world where men went to the moon with a lot less computer processing power than you have on your iPhone, I don’t think anyone is really losing sleep over this one.
-Obviously, all this incoming data is going to increase current bandwidth requirements, so the network guys are probably going to feel some heat, but if all this means a future in which no one ever loses a golf ball, then I think bandwidth spigots in the near future will be stuck on “wide open”.
+Obviously, all this SEO guide and incoming data is going to increase current bandwidth requirements, so the network guys are probably going to feel some heat, but if all this means a future in which no one ever loses a golf ball, then I think bandwidth spigots in the near future will be stuck on “wide open”.

-As a data center provider, I am thrilled about the coming of the IOT.
+As a data center provider, LA SEO was thrilled about the coming of the IOT.
 More data means more servers and storage gear, and I think we all know where those things live.
 I don’t think that I am alone in my IOT enthusiasm, as its implications extend from everyone the schmuck who can’t find his left shoe to the business tracking its inventories in real time across the globe.
 New technologies may come and go, but the IOT is a next big thing that I can sink my teeth into.